Samuel Hoare, 1st Viscount Templewood: Second World War

 On the outbreak of war, Hoare became Lord Privy Seal in the nine-man War Cabinet (3 September 1939), with a wide-ranging brief.
 On 5 April 1940, Hoare briefly returned to the Air Ministry, swapping places with Sir Kingsley Wood, and later that month came under fire during the Norway Debate which brought down the Chamberlain government.
 Then, the resignations of himself, Chamberlain and Sir John Simon were essential preconditions for Labour to join a coalition government.
 Hoare was one of the foremost Chamberlain loyalists and was shocked at the apparent disloyalty of others, such as Halifax.

+Following Winston Churchill's appointment as Prime Minister on 10 May 1940, Hoare was dropped from the government altogether unlike Chamberlain, Halifax and even Simon.
+He still hoped in vain to be Viceroy of India.
+Of the "big four" of the Chamberlain government, Hoare was the only one excluded from the government that Churchill formed on 10 May 1940 as Chamberlain became the Lord Privy Seal, Halifax continued as Foreign Secretary and Simon became the Lord Chancellor.

 Alexander Cadogan saw Hoare as a potential quisling in 1940, but Leo Amery and Lord Beaverbrook thought highly of him.
 Another Foreign Office mandarin, Robert Vansittart, thought him prim and precise but not a resilient figure in political struggle.

-Following Winston Churchill's appointment as Prime Minister on 10 May 1940, Hoare was dropped from the government altogether unlike Chamberlain, Halifax and even Simon.
-He still hoped in vain to be Viceroy of India.
+Hoare was named as one of the fifteen "Guilty Men" in the influential July 1940 book of the same name.
+Guilty Men inflicted another blow on Hoare's reputation, which still lasts to this day.

 After a brief period of unemployment Hoare was sent as Ambassador to Spain, with his wife, Lady Maud Hoare.
 In that demanding and critical role he helped to arrange the return of thousands of Allied prisoners from Spanish gaols and successfully helped to dissuade Francisco Franco from formally joining the Axis.
+The decision to appoint Hoare as ambassador to Spain was widely seen as an insult, likened by Dutton to being "made a manager of a Siberian power station" (the demeaning job given to former Soviet leader Georgy Malenkov in the late 1950s).
+Cadogan thought that instead of being made ambassador to Spain Hoare should have been sent to a penal settlement.